Parliamentary.ai

 Built Environment

-The bill limits the protection afforded to bats and their roosts within buildings used for public worship.
-Protection only applies if the bats' presence significantly harms building users.
+The bill limits the protection afforded to bats in buildings used for public worship.
+The existing protections under the European Communities Act 1972, the Habitats Regulations, and the Wildlife and Countryside Act 1981 will only apply if the bats' presence significantly harms building users.

 Government Spending